Start Annotation

 Table of Contents

-What Are 2D Bounding Box Services?
+What Are 2D Bounding Boxes for Product Detection?

 In a typical computer vision pipeline, bounding box annotation serves as the bridge between raw visual data and deployable object detection models.
+Annotated images feed supervised learning algorithms that learn to localize products, distinguish between visually similar SKUs, and handle partial occlusions.

-Without high-quality bounding box data, even advanced architectures struggle to maintain precision in real-world e-commerce environments.
+As datasets grow, consistent bounding box placement enables models to generalize across lighting conditions, backgrounds, and camera angles.
+Without high-quality annotation data, even advanced architectures struggle to maintain precision in real-world e-commerce environments.

 Key E-commerce Use Cases for 2D Bounding Box Services